Understanding Usage Tracking

 - Scoring the same company multiple times still counts as one evaluated account

-- Companies with only personal-domain email addresses (Gmail, Yahoo, Outlook, and similar) are excluded from the count
+- Companies with only personal-domain email addresses (Gmail, Yahoo, Outlook, and similar) are scored along with everything else, but they're always free and never count toward the total (contact TrailSpark if you'd rather they weren't scored at all)

 - The count shown is live — it updates as accounts are scored during the period